microsoft/aerial_wildlife_detection/doc/launch_aide.md

 ```

-If, for some reason, you wish to launch AIde using Bottle directly (defaults to Python's built-in WSGI server), you can do so by launching `application.py` directly after setting environment variables `AIDE_CONFIG_PATH` and `AIDE_MODULES` accordingly:
+If, for some reason, you wish to launch AIDE using Bottle directly (defaults to Python's built-in WSGI server), you can do so by launching `application.py` directly after setting environment variables `AIDE_CONFIG_PATH` and `AIDE_MODULES` accordingly:
 ```bash
     conda activate aide
     export AIDE_CONFIG_PATH=config/settings.ini